 - Or, just purchase an add-on (also known as bolt-on) from your operator to have some additional data for the rest of the month

-If you choose option # 2, that will be more or less straightforward as long as you are notified by your mobile operator in good time so you can purchase additional data without any downtime.
+If you choose option # 2, that will be more or less straightforward as long as your mobile operator notifies you in good time so you can purchase additional data without any downtime.

-If however, you are more inclined towards option # 1, then there may be some further scenarios.
+If you are more inclined towards option # 1, then there may be some further scenarios.
 Some mobile operators make it easier by simply stopping your mobile data usage once you have reached your limits and present you with options on what to do next.
-But there are some operators who don’t do this by default and let you decide whether you want to stop using any additional data through data capping.
-If your operator doesn’t stop your data usage once you have reached your limits and if they don’t have data capping, then you are likely to go over your data limit which will incur data overage charges.
+But some operators don’t do this by default and let you decide whether you want to stop using any additional data through data capping.
+If your operator doesn’t stop your data usage once you have reached your limits and don’t have data capping, you will likely go over your data limit, which will incur data overage charges.
 Mobile operators charge for data overage at different rates depending on each operator as well as your tariff.
 As a user of mobile services, it is a good idea to be aware of these charges to avoid a bill shock.

 If your mobile phone is not connected to a WiFi network, then all services that require internet, e.g. web browsing on the phone, using Facebook, watching YouTube, using WhatsApp, sending iMessages, creating mobile hotspots etc. will be subject to mobile data consumption.
 It means all of these services will consume your mobile data.
 The exception is if your mobile operator has zero-rated any of these services for you, e.g. if all WhatsApp calls are included in your tariff.
 In addition, many apps on mobile phones usually require frequent updates that are data-intensive.
 Unless you have set up your phone to do such updates on WiFi, the updates can consume your mobile data.